pelchers/sponsator-vrttppd-render-v1/@docs/guides/local_vs_hosted_guide.md

 - In development: Connects to local PostgreSQL database
 - In production: Connects to Render PostgreSQL database using the `DATABASE_URL` environment variable
+- In plain English: This code sets up our connection to the database:
+- It creates a client that can talk to our PostgreSQL database
+- It enables logging so we can see database operations for debugging
+- It tests the connection when the server starts up
+- It reports whether the connection was successful
+- The same code works in both environments because the connection details come from environment settings
+- In development it connects to our local database, in production it connects to Render's database

 ## File Path Handling for Uploads